Indazzzaaa/Next_JS_complete/knowledge.md

 - We used validaiton library ZOD : `https://zod.dev/ `(npm i zod) please read the doc of it for more information.

 `note` Please refer file in dir : `app/admin/route.tsx`  and `app/admin/[id]/route.tsx` to see the implementation of the apis.

+`note` : serach few status code like , 200,201,400,404

+#
+    Database Integration with Prisma

+- `what is it` : This is ORM library for databases.

+### Steps to configure database

+- Download sql community version
+- Download jetbrains dataGrip to see our database.
+- npm i prisma
+- npx prisma init : to initialize prisma in our project
+- change connection string according to database you are using in .env file and also add that file in .gitignore.
+- Define your model(eg.User : name will always start wil first letter capital.) in the `schema.prisma` file .
+- To format the code we define in our above file type : `npx prisma format`
+- `how to define more complex models` : `https://prisma.io/docs/concepts/components/prisma-schema/data-model`
+- So as we define or change our model we have to create migrations this will help to database schema to be in sync with prisma schema. `npx prisma migrate dev`  for mong : `npx prisma db push`
+- Go to datagrip : connect to my sql (by providing creds and database name) and below click on test-connection to validate whether everything is okay or not.
+- To work with our database first we have to create a prisma client, go in prisma folder and add file `client.ts` .
+Best practices to instantiate prisma client `https://www.prisma.io/docs/guides/other/troubleshooting-orm/help-articles/nextjs-prisma-client-dev-practices`